opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

 3. Call the `ConfigureProvider` function from the provider protocol on the new provider interface, passing it the `cty.Value` representing its instance-specific configuration.
 4. Save the provider interface in the shared `tofu.EvalContext` for use by downstream resource nodes.

 A special case exists here for `tofu validate`.
-The validate codepath does not configure any providers or deal with "expansion" (for_each/count).
+The validate codepath does not configure any providers or deal with module/resource "expansion" (for_each/count).
 A validate graph walk should only initialize and register one `providers.Interface`.
-It can still however validate the configuration for each set of provider instance data.
+It can still however validate provider configurations using the provider's schema and `providers.Interface.ValidateProviderConfiguration` call for each set of provider instance data on the single instance.

 ##### Selecting a provider instance for each resource instance